Cricket legend Warne's cap raises Aus$1m for bushfire appeal

 It far exceeded the Aus$425,000 paid at auction for the cap belonging to the legendary Donald Bradman when that was sold for charity in 2003.
 "Thank you so much to everyone that placed a bid & a huge Thank you/ congrats to the successful bidder - you have blown me away with your generosity and this was way beyond my expectations," he tweeted.

 "The money will go direct to the Red Cross bushfire appeal.
 Thank you, Thank you, Thank you."
-The item comes with an autographed certificate of authenticity from Warne.
-The identity of the successful bidder not immediately known.
+The Commonwealth Bank, Australia's biggest lender, was revealed as the winning bidder.
+Chief executive Matt Comyn said the cap would go on a tour of the country to raise more money before being donated to the Bradman Museum in Bowral, southwest of Sydney, where it will remain on permanent exhibit.

+"I want to thank and commend Shane for giving up one of his most cherished possessions for such an important cause," he said in a statement.
+"He has demonstrated the same Aussie spirit we are seeing across the country with acts of generosity and dedication throughout this disaster."

-The "baggy green" is awarded to Australian players when they make their Test debut and is worn as a badge of pride when they are on the field.
+The "baggy green" is awarded to Australian players when they make their Test debut and is worn as a badge of pride.
 Warne decided to put the cap up for auction on Monday to help those who have suffered in the catastrophic fires that have devastated parts of the country and left at least 26 people dead and almost 2,000 homes destroyed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)